uber/react-vis/docs/voronoi.md

 For example:
 `polygonStyle={{stroke: 'red'}}`
-This will add a red border around cell which is very useful for debugging the Voronoi diagram. s
+This will add a red border around cell which is very useful for debugging the Voronoi diagram.